masimon3/Alma-Letters/README.md

-Edits to Alma letter XSL
+Edits to Alma letter XSL.